-30 3.3 Administrations* shall determine by mutual agreement which international routes are to be used.
-Pending agreement and provided that there is no direct route existing between the terminal administrations* concerned, the origin administration* has the choice to determine the routing of its outgoing telecommunication traffic, taking into account the interests of the relevant transit and destination administrations*.
+30 3.3 Member States shall allow recognized operating agencies to determine by mutual agreement which international routes are to be used.
+Pending agreement, the origin recognized operating agency has the choice to determine the routing of its outgoing telecommunication traffic, taking into account the interests of the relevant transit and destination recognized operating agency.

 Reasons: To reflect the modern telecommunications environment.